← C2: The World Wide Web ↑ Table of Contents ↑ C3: The Internet →

 Despite the browser's automatic formatting features, Web designers can control some text spacing and formatting by using additional HTML elements.
 A paragraph element specifies text that is to be treated as a paragraph.
 Text enclosed within the opening tag <p> and the closing tag </p> will be displayed with a blank line before and after.
 If you wish to break text explicitly within a paragraph without inserting a blank line, you can place a break element in the text.
 Unlike the paragraph element, which has opening and closing tags (because there is a logical beginning and end to the paragraph), a break element is defined by a single tag: <br>.
 Text that follows a <br> tag will be displayed starting on a new line.
 In addition, if you don't want to begin a new line but would like to force consecutive spaces in the text, you can do so by inserting the special symbol &nbsp; (short for non-breaking space) in the page.
 When a Web page is displayed by a browser, each occurrence of the special symbol &nbsp; is displayed as a space, no matter where it appears in the text.

-EXERCISE 2.5: Add two new paragraphs to the HTML document from EXAMPLE 2.3 that appear as follows:
+EXERCISE 2.5: Click on the "See in Browser" button to confirm that the page appears as described.
+Then, add two new paragraphs to the document that appear as follows:

 When dealing with multiples of 2 (e.g., 21, 22, 23, ...), it is important to remember that adding one to the exponent doubles that value.
 That is, 2n+1 = 2*2n.